-It is a pleasure to introduce you to Coastline Beauty College (CBC).
+Thank you for choosing Coastline Beauty College (CBC).
 Our primary focus is to train a student for a successful professional future.
 We offer courses that address the occupational needs of the industry, utilize modern equipment, and employ a caring staff of professionals.
 CBC maintains a long-term commitment to its students.
 The relationship between the College and its students begins with the introduction of intensive classes, which continues throughout the program and after graduation with job placement assistance.